Josh McCown: SMU

 McCown played college football for the SMU Mustangs of Southern Methodist University from 1998 to 2000, passing for 4,022 yards and 27 touchdowns, but also threw 34 interceptions.
 He started 25 total games for the Mustangs.
 He played in 9 games, starting 5, for the Mustangs his freshman season in 1998, completing 46 of 99 passes for 619 yards and 7 touchdowns with 8 interceptions.
 McCown split time with sophomore Chris Sanders in 1998.
 McCown was the first freshman to start at quarterback for the team since 1989.
-He started in 10 games for the Mustangs in 1999, completing 125 of 234 passes for 1,434 yards and 11 touchdowns with 10 interceptions.
+He started all 10 games for the Mustangs in 1999, completing 125 of 234 passes for 1,434 yards and 11 touchdowns with 10 interceptions.
 He set a school record for consecutive completions when he completed 19 passes in a row against Tulsa in 1999.
 McCown started 9 games for the Mustangs his junior year in 2000, completing 169 of 331 passes for 1,969 yards and 9 touchdowns with 16 interceptions.
 He threw for 420 yards against Texas-El Paso in 2000, which was the third-highest total in SMU history.
 He started the first six games of the 2000 season before being replaced by David Page for three games.
 McCown then started the final three games for the Mustangs.